jsakamoto/CSharpMethodsCodeSnippets/README.md

 - **method** (snippet for instance method)
     - and "method1", "method2", "method3" are taking arguments edition.
+- **imethod** (snippet for interface method)
+    - and "imethod1", "imethod2", "imethod3" are taking arguments edition.
 - **vmethod** (snippet for virtual instance method)
     - and "vmethod1", "vmethod2", "vmethod3" are taking arguments edition.
 - **smethod** (snippet for static method)